19hours/sg-statutes/Acts/Air Navigation Act.md

 (b) to take such steps in regard to, or to effect such alterations to, any structure, tree or other vegetation on any land within a controlled area, or any part of the area, as may be necessary to comply with any conditions imposed by any order made under section 21 applicable to the structure, tree or vegetation or in the case of any structure erected or tree or vegetation existing before the making of the order, which would have been applicable to the structure, tree or other vegetation if it had been erected or planted after the making of the order.

-[Act 10 of 2014 wef 01/04/2014]
+[10/2014]

 (2) If default shall be made in complying with the provisions of the notice within the time fixed by the notice, any officer authorised by the Authority either generally or specially in that behalf may enter upon the land and cause such action to be taken as is required by the notice and may recover the cost of and all expenses incurred in doing any necessary work from the person in default.

-[23

-[Act 10 of 2014 wef 01/04/2014]
+[10/2014]

 ### Power of entry on land

-23\.
-Any officer authorised in that behalf by the Authority and any person employed in that behalf under the supervision of that officer may enter upon, survey and take levels of any controlled area and may do all other acts necessary for the survey and for the purpose of marking out the boundaries of the area or any part thereof:
+23\.—(1) Subject to subsection (2), any officer authorised in that behalf by the Authority and any person employed in that behalf under the supervision of that officer may enter upon, survey and take levels of any controlled area and may do all other acts necessary for the survey and for the purpose of marking out the boundaries of the area or any part of that area.

+[10/2014]

-Provided that no such officer or person shall enter into any building or enclosed garden or compound attached to any building without the consent of the occupier unless he shall have previously given the occupier at least 3 clear days’ notice in writing of his intention to do so.
+(2) No such officer or person shall enter into any building or enclosed garden or compound attached to any building without the consent of the occupier unless he shall have previously given the occupier at least 3 clear days’ notice in writing of his intention to do so.

-[24

-[Act 10 of 2014 wef 01/04/2014]

 ### Damage caused by reduction or removal of structure or valuable tree or plant

 24\.
-When any structure or valuable tree or plant is reduced in height or removed or any expense is reasonably incurred in compliance with any order or the conditions of any order, the owner or occupier of the land shall, unless the structure was erected or the tree or plant was planted in contravention of any order or of the conditions imposed thereby, receive compensation to the extent to which he has suffered damage by reason of such reduction or removal or has incurred such expense.
+When any structure or valuable tree or plant is reduced in height or removed or any expense is reasonably incurred in compliance with any order or the conditions of any order, the owner or occupier of the land shall, unless the structure was erected or the tree or plant was planted in contravention of any order or of the conditions imposed by such order, receive compensation to the extent to which he has suffered damage by reason of such reduction or removal or has incurred such expense.

-[25

 ### Damage caused by entry on land under section 23

 25\.
-Where any damage is done to property in the exercise or purported exercise of any power conferred by section 23, the owner or occupier shall receive compensation to the extent to which he has suffered damage thereby.
+Where any damage is done to property in the exercise or purported exercise of any power conferred by section 23, the owner or occupier shall receive compensation to the extent to which he has suffered the damage.

-[26

 ### Compensation for loss of value of land

 26\.
-Where any land in a controlled area is affected by any order made under section 21 prohibiting or regulating the erection of any structure or the planting of any tree or vegetation, the owner or occupier thereof shall be entitled to compensation to the extent (if any) that the value of his land or his interest in the land is shown to have been, by reason of the provisions of the order, depreciated in relation to the current ordinary market value of neighbouring land not included in that order.
+Where any land in a controlled area is affected by any order made under section 21 prohibiting or regulating the erection of any structure or the planting of any tree or vegetation, the owner or occupier of such land shall be entitled to compensation to the extent (if any) that the value of his land or his interest in the land is shown to have been, by reason of the provisions of the order, depreciated in relation to the current ordinary market value of neighbouring land not included in that order.

-[27

 ### Procedure for settling claims for compensation under section 24, 25 or 26

 27\.
 Where any person is entitled to any compensation by virtue of section 24, 25 or 26, the amount of the compensation shall be determined by agreement or, in default of agreement, by a single arbitrator appointed by the Chief Justice.

-[28

 ## PART IIIA